 Next, create the cupped shape of each rose petal by gluing the bottoms.
 To do this, put a line of glue right next to the slit at the bottom of a petal, then overlap the petal on the other side of the slit over it.
 This creates an indent, just like a real rose petal.
 In fact, if you look at the scans of my rose petals above, you can see how they are split open at the top or the bottom when flattened — we’re mimicking this in our paper petals to achieve the same shape.
 Do this with all of your super-large, large, medium, and small petals.

-Now you need to shape the outer edge of each petal.
+You need to shape the outer edge of each petal.
 Use your marker or other smooth, round tool to roll the edges or your petal around it, holding it in place for a second or two.
 When you remove the marker, the edge will be curled.
 You can curl both sides of the petal, or just curl the top.
 I recommend you curl the petal outward, not inward, but feel free to experiment.

 Next, we create the rosebud.
 I’ve attached the rosebud petals together on their own base to make it easier for you.
 Start by applying glue to the underside edge of one of the petals, fold it up toward the center, take the petal directly across from it, and curl them around each other.
 Leave about 1/2″, or about the diameter of your index finger.
-Now glue the other two petals up and around the first two, but don’t do it too tightly — leave about 1/2″ of space between each petal as your glue it.
+Now glue the other two petals up and around the first two, but don’t do it too tightly — leave about 1/2″ of space between each petal as you glue it.

 Glue the first assembled rosebud shape to the second set of four petals, and continue gluing each set of petals up and onto the rosebud.
 Again, leave about 1/2″ of space between each petal for the prettiest rosebud.
 When done, set aside.

 Now let’s start building up the flower itself.
 Begin gluing each petal, starting with the super-large petals, onto the outer edge of your base.
 To do this, put a short line (about 1″) of hot glue at the outer edge of the underside of your petal and press down onto your base.
 Glue the next petal right across from the first one.
 The third one goes in-between the first and second.
 And the fourth one goes directly across from the third.
-This forms a four-petal layer, just like a on a real rose, which tends to have its petals arrayed like this.
+This forms a four-petal layer, just like on a real rose, which tends to have its petals arrayed like this.
 The only difference is we’re not overlapping them in order.
-But we do this on purpose to keep our giant rose balanced as its easier to place them across and between each other than it is to put them in perfect 90 degree angles from one another.
+But we do this on purpose to keep our giant rose balanced as it’s easier to place them across and between each other than it is to put them in perfect 90-degree angles from one another.

 Continue placing layers of petals on your base, from super-large to large to medium.